-How to present Klarna Network in the checkout
+How to present Klarna in the checkout

 Boost conversion rates and customer confidence by seamlessly integrating Klarna into your checkout with dynamic branding, optimized payment buttons, and interoperability support.